dminkovski/java-migration-copilot-samples/README.md

 ## Lab: Migrate the Sample Java Application

-The following sections guide you through the process of migrating the sample Java application `asset-manager` to Azure using GitHub Copilot App Modernization for Java.
+The following sections guide you through the process of migrating the sample Java application called `asset-manager` to Azure using GitHub Copilot App Modernization for Java.

 ### Assess Your Java Application

-The first step is to assess the sample Java application `asset-manager`.
+The first step is to assess the sample Java application called `asset-manager`.
 The assessment provides insights into the application's readiness for migration to Azure.

-1. Open the VS code with all the prerequisites installed on the asset manager by changing the directory to the `asset-manager` directory and running `code .` in that directory.
+1. Open the VS code with all the prerequisites installed.
+Then open the project by running `code .` in the project directory or open the project inside VS Code.
 2. Open the extension `GitHub Copilot App Modernization for Java`.
 3. Hover the mouse over the **Assessment** section and click **Assess** button which looks like a triangle pointing right.
 Then, the Github Copilot Chat window will be opened and propose to run Modernization Assessor.
 Please confirm the tool usage by clicking **Continue**.